Uploading and Attaching Files to Cards

 How to Upload and Attach Files to Cards

 If you have the file locally, you can simply drag and drop it onto the Guru Card to upload it into the Card.
+The maximum file size is 250 MB.

 Alternatively, if you’d like to browse your files before uploading your asset, select the appropriate file icon next to Insert from the editor toolbar at the top of the Card.